glacials/twos.dev/src/From Google to Apple.md

 Ecosystem benefits:

 - For some friends, SMS becomes iMessage
-- For SMS and iMessage, I can interact from my MacBook
+- I can send and receive phone calls, SMS, and iMessages from Mac and iPad

 ### Apple TV (hardware)